jaydeepsahu1609/Student-Management-System/readme.txt

 LAMPSERVER:-https://bitnami.com/stack/lamp/installer
 XAMPSERVER:-https://www.apachefriends.org/download.html

-2. Now place the folder 'cms' inside www directory.
+2. Now place all these files in a folder 'cms' inside www directory.

 3. Go to your browser, and type 'LOCALHOST' in the address-bar.
 This will open the localhost window for your server.